H4ppyH4ckin9/Ansible_beginner_public/roles/auto-psw-change/README.md

 Automatic password change
 =========

-This role is designed to automatically renew all password for a certain range of users whos password expiration dateis smaller then 7 days.
-New passwords are generated in the playbook.
-All passwords are meant to be safed inside a postgresDB on the automation-host which is running the playbook.
+This role is intended to automatically renew passwords for users whose password expiration date is within the next seven days.
+New passwords are generated as part of the playbook execution.
+All passwords are securely stored in a PostgreSQL database located on the automation host running the playbook.
 Requirements
 ------------